ehtesham-ali/Dead-by-Daylight-Stats-Tracker-CLI/README.md

 Using this CLI is super simple:

-First, you need to change the directory of your powershell (or any other terminal) to where the python file "dbd_stats.py" is located. ****(Note that the Python and JSON file MUST be in the same working directory, preferably in a folder with nothing else in it)****
+First, you need to change the directory of your powershell (or any other terminal) to where the python file "dbd_stats.py" is located.
+(Note that the Python and JSON file MUST be in the same working directory, preferably in a folder with nothing else in it)

+- To see how many times you've killed a survivor:

+    `python3 stats.py show killer Nea`

-- To see stats of a killer/survivor:
+- To see how many times you've faced a killer:

-    `dbd_stats.py show *name of killer/survivor*`
+    `python3 stats.py show survivor Wraith`

+- To see all killer stats:

+    `python3 stats.py show killer all`

-- To see ALL stats:
+- To see all survivor stats:

-    `dbd_stats.py show all`
+    `python3 stats.py show survivor all`

-- To change value of a killer/survivor:
+- To add a value to how many times you've faced a killer:

-    `dbd_stats.py edit *name of killer/survivor* --val *integer*`

-    The integer can be a negative number if you made an error (-1 to remove 1, +1 to add 1)
+    `python3 stats.py edit survivor Wraith --val +1`

-- To change how many rounds this data is accurate to:
+- To add a value to how many times you've hunted a survivor:

+    `python3 stats.py edit killer Nea --val +1`

+- To add a killer match to make data accurate:

-    `dbd_stats.py edit *name of killer/survivor* --val *integer* --match_number *integer*`
+    `python3 stats.py edit killer Nea --val +1 --match_number +1`

-    The integer can be a negative number if you made an error (-1 to remove 1, +1 to add 1)

-Example addition to database:
+### Example addition to database:

-Say you faced a Wraith alongside a Nancy, Kate, and Nea in 1 game.
+Say you faced a Wraith in a game.
 This is how you would make an addition to the database:

 1. First, you would `cd` into the directory where the python file is located
 2. in the terminal, you would write the following statements and hit enter:
-    1. `dbd_stats.py edit Wraith --val +1`
+    1. `python3 stats.py edit survivor Wraith --val +1 --match_number +1`
+3. To confirm the changes have taken place, you would write `python3 dbd_stats.py survivor show all`

+### Example addition to database (pt.
+2):

+Say you hunted a Nancy, Kate, and Nea in a game.
+This is how you would make an addition to the database:

+1. First, you would `cd` into the directory where the python file is located
+2. In the terminal, you would write the following statements and hit enter:
-    2. `dbd_stats.py edit Nancy --val +1`
+    1. `python3 stats.py edit killer Nancy --val +1`
-    3. `dbd_stats.py edit Kate --val +1`
+    2. `python3 stats.py edit killer Kate --val +1`
-    4. `dbd_stats.py edit Nea --val +1 --match_number +1`
+    3. `python3 stats.py edit killer Nea --val +1 --match_number +1`
-3. To see if the changes have taken place, you would write `dbd_stats.py show all`
+3. To confirm the changes have taken place, you would write `python3 stats.py show killer all`

 ---